ChristofferArnlund/Feedback-Control-Matlab/README.md

 # Feedback-Control-Matlab

-Matlab code analysing differet control systems.
+Code analysing differet control systems.
 Topics:
 Advantages of closed-loop feedback systems.
 The role of the system mathematical model.